 There is a good case to be made for using ceramic matrix composites in the next generation of nuclear reactors and development and evaluation of these materials is ongoing in the Institute.

 Current challenges for stainless steel and other alloy components include surface degradation through wear and corrosion.
-The Birmingham Centre for Nuclear Education and Research is investigating and developing novel surface engineering technologies that will significantly increase hardness, enhance corrosion resistance and increase wear resistance by up to two orders of magnitude.
+We are investigating and developing novel surface engineering technologies that will significantly increase hardness, enhance corrosion resistance and increase wear resistance by up to two orders of magnitude.

 Corrosion and Cracking